The importance of services trade to Australia

-Services also play an increasingly important role in our international trade, with services exports growing by an average of 4 per cent per annum between 2006 and 2011.
-In 2011, total trade in services accounted for 17.9 per cent of Australia's total trade in goods and services, and services exports accounted for 16 per cent of Australia's total exports.
+Services also play an increasingly important role in our international trade, with services exports growing by an average of 4 per cent per annum over the last decade.
+In 2012-13, total trade in services accounted for 18.7 per cent of Australia's total trade in goods and services, and services exports accounted for 17.4 per cent of Australia's total exports.
 The value of Australia's services exports are even greater once we take into account the export role of intermediate services inputs ('embodied services').

 Australia's priority sectors for market opening in global services trade reform efforts include financial services, telecommunications, professional services, education, mining-related and environmental services.

 In 2012-13, Australia's five largest services exports were: